Senior Studio Sessions | How to Prepare | Jamie Solorio Studio

 Bring clothes that feel like you

 The strongest portraits usually begin with clothing that feels authentic to your personality and style.
-This can mean minimal and timeless, fashion-inspired and dramatic, soft and romantic, artistic and expressive, or something simple and understated as models tend to do for casting calls which tend to be timeless.
-Black/white tops and jeans.
+This can be minimal and timeless; such as simple black or white tops with jeans, similar to a fashion model attending a casting call.
+Or more fashion-inspired and dramatic, soft and romantic, or artistic and expressive.

 You do not need an entirely new wardrobe for your session.
 Well-loved pieces often photograph beautifully.